sgibson91/binderhub-deploy/README.md

 These files are also git-ignored.

 If the `azure.log_to_blob_storage` value in `config.json` is set to `true` the script is running from the command line, then the log files will be stored in blob storage.

+### :inbox_tray: `set-a-records.sh`

+:rotating_light: This script is only relevant if deploying a BinderHub with a domain name and HTTPS certificates :rotating_light:

+This script reads in values from `config.json` and try to set the Kubernetes public IP address to the `binder` and `hub` A records in the DNS Zone.

 ### :bar_chart: `logs.sh`